 Secondary Wounding – Surviving The Stigma Of Scoliosis The pain of scoliosis is further exacerbated by insensitive & hurtful behavior of people

 This secondary wounding is worse than having scoliosis.
-The stigma of having this condition adds insult to injury, like rubbing salt to our wound.
+The stigma of having this condition adds insult to injury, like rubbing salt in our wounds.

 How The Hell Did This Happen